BoPann/boread-stuffs/why-we-sleep/c2-caffeine-jeglag-melatonin.md

 creation date: 2025-11-15 10:37
 tags:
 ---
+# What Makes You Sleepy?
+1. Circadian Cycle
+2. Sleep Pressure

-## what decide sleep?
+## Overview

-The first factor is a signal beamed out from your internal twenty-four-hour clock located deep within your brain.
+- The first factor is a signal beamed out from your internal twenty-four-hour clock located deep within your brain.
 The clock creates a cycling, day-night rhythm that makes you feel tired or alert at regular times of night and day, respectively.
-The second factor is a chemical substance that builds up in your brain and creates a "sleep pressure.
+- The second factor is a chemical substance that builds up in your brain and creates a "sleep pressure.
 The longer you've been awake, the more that chemical sleep pressure accumulates, and conse-quentially, the sleepier you feel.

 ## 1. Circadian Cycle

-### mammoth cave experiement
+### 1.1 Short Experiement - The Mammoth Cave Experiement

 Two researchers once decided it’d be fun (for science!) to live in total darkness inside Mammoth Cave.
 No sunlight, no phone glow, not even a sliver of light.
 Their question? _Would our internal clocks go haywire without daylight?_